 A big fireworks finale tops off an all-day Fourth of July celebration with live music, fountain shows at the Esplanade, and rides, games and concessions on the State Fair of Texas midway.
 Fireworks can be viewed from inside the Cotton Bowl or from various spots throughout Fair Park. fairpark.org.

-This French-themed festival, which celebrates the storming of the Bastille prison, an important event in the French revolution, features available-for-purchase food and drink (including wine and crepes) and entertainment.
-The fête returns to the Bishop Arts District on Bastille Day and also expands into Oak Cliff. bastilledallas.com.
+This French-themed festival, which celebrates the storming of the Bastille prison, an important event in the French revolution, features available-for-purchase food and drink (including wine and crepes) and entertainment in the Bishop Arts District in Oak Cliff. bastilleonbishop.com.

 DFW Restaurant Week

-More than 125 restaurants will offer three-course, fixed-price dinners for $39 or $49 per person Aug.
-7-13, plus some will offer lunch for $20, participate in a preview event Aug.
-4-6 and extend their offerings through Aug.
-20 or Aug.
-27. For each meal purchased, 20 percent of the price will be donated to either the North Texas Food Bank or Lena Pope in Fort Worth.
-This month of charitable dining starts with the DFW Restaurant Week Kick Off Festival on Aug.
-3. dfwrestaurantweek.com.
+More than 125 restaurants will offer three-course, fixed-price dinners for one week, plus some will offer lunch for $20, participate in a preview event and extend their offerings one or two weeks.
+For each meal purchased, 20 percent of the price will be donated to either the North Texas Food Bank or Lena Pope in Fort Worth. dfwrestaurantweek.com.

 North Texas Fair and Rodeo